-Revocation for cause under 1.11.2 takes effect 15 days from the organization's receipt of the notice, unless the organization files a written appeal within that time through the PCSC with the manager of Mailing Standards (see 608.8.0 for address).
-The manager of Mailing Standards may ask the organization for more information or evidence to determine the organization's eligibility.
+Revocation for cause under 1.11.2 takes effect 15 days from the organization's receipt of the notice, unless the organization files a written appeal within that time through the PCSC with the manager, Product Classification (see 608.8.0 for address).
+The manager, Product Classification may ask the organization for more information or evidence to determine the organization's eligibility.
 Failure to provide such information is sufficient grounds for denial of the appeal.
 The manager issues a written appeal decision directly to the organization.